paul-guo-/iperf-2.0.5-stable/README.md

 # iperf-2.0.5-stable
-The iperf-2.0.5 project seems to be inactive, so I store fixes here.
+iperf-2.0.5 seems to be inactive, so I put my fixes here.